Noteeasy-AS/NoteEasy-Static/Legal/Privacy-Policy.md

 - __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

+These are the topics outlined in this Privacy Policy:

 - [Collecting and Processing](#collecting-and-processing)
 - [Use of Your Personal Data](#use-of-your-personal-data)